top of page

 3/16/22 - SB301 is discussed in the Alabama Senate Judiciary Committee

-2022 (Bills filed by legislators that were never discussed in committee)
+2022 (Bills filed by legislators that were never discussed in the 2022 session)

 House Bill 462 (HB462) by Rep. Neil Rafferty (D-Jefferson County) Under existing law, a person convicted for certain crimes may not possess, purchase, or transfer firearms.
 Existing law does not provide a method for an individual to restrict his or her own legal ability to receive, transport, or possess firearms due to a fear that he or she may become a risk to himself or herself or others.
 This bill would create the Voluntary Alabama Firearms Do-Not-Sell List and would allow an individual to restrict his or her ability to purchase or possess a firearm by voluntarily adding his or her own name to the Voluntary Alabama Firearms Do-Not-Sell List when there is a fear that he or she may become a risk to himself or herself or others.
 This bill would also provide methods by which an individual on the Voluntary Alabama Firearms Do-Not-Sell List may remove his or her own name from the list.
 This bill would also provide for criminal penalties for violations.